 Portland Oregon White Stag Sign

 Before you leave downtown Portland, the last stop on your list should be the signature Portland Oregon White Stag sign.
-Although the sign is visible during the day, the best view of the Portland Sign is at night when it lights up in bright colors and welcomes visitors entering downtown area and says goodbye to those leaving it.
+Although the sign is visible during the day, the best view of the Portland Sign is at night when it lights up in bright colors and welcomes visitors entering the downtown area, and says goodbye to those leaving it.

 Map to Portland Sign HERE

 Portland is weird, we all know that.
-It has some of the most unique attractions from the world’s largest independent bookstore, self serving kombucha bars, weird doughnut shops to the smallest park in the world.
+It has some of the most unique attractions from the world’s largest independent bookstore, self-serving kombucha bars, weird doughnut shops to the smallest park in the world.
 There is so much to see and do in Portland, Oregon and we hope this list gives you a great place to start.

 - Best Waterfalls To Visit Near Portland, Oregon

 - 10 Reasons To Skip Iceland And Head To Oregon Instead